sunpech/sunpech.github.io/_drafts/2015-06-12-ready-player-one.md

 modified_time: '2015-06-12T09:00:00.000-05:00'
 thumbnail: /public/images/blog/tn_ready_player_one_book.jpg
 image: /public/images/blog/ready_player_one_book.jpg
-description: "I review the book, Ready Player One, by Ernest Cline."
+description: "I review the book, Ready Player One, by Ernest Cline.
+No spoilers."
 ---

 I own several copies of the book, [Ready Player One](http://readyplayerone.com/), by [Ernest Cline](http://www.ernestcline.com/).
 I have it in hardcover, softcover, and digitally on Amazon Kindle.
 I only do this for a few books-- the ones I really enjoy.
 Off the top of my head, another is [Jurassic Park](http://www.amazon.com/gp/product/0345538986/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0345538986&linkCode=as2&tag=sunpech-20&linkId=YYJXRGBHDHFWHSC5) by [Michael Crichton](http://www.amazon.com/Michael-Crichton/e/B000APZK46/).